API Schema Troubleshooting

 Hierarchically, there are several levels of errors depending on their cause:

 • Syntax errors.
-Have the highest priority, and therefore are displayed first in case of multiple errors of different origin.
+They have the highest priority and, therefore, are displayed first in case of multiple errors of different origin.
 You will be able to see other errors only after you fix the syntax errors.

 1565

 • Validation errors.
-Mostly involve incorrect specification of property names and their values.
+It mostly involves incorrect specification of property names and their values.
 Structurally, they are presented as <location_prefix>: <error_message>, where:

 • <location_prefix> is either "Error at /path" or "Error at the schema root", where the underlined part is a link to a specific place in the schema.
 An external path (to an endpoint, an object) starts from /, while all items inside an object (internal path) are separated with .